bmcd77/GitPSCourse/README.md

 ## Examples

-We have several examples [on the website](https://reactjs.org/).
+We have several examples [on the React website](https://reactjs.org/).
 Here is the first one to get you started:

 ```jsx
 function HelloMessage({ name }) {